The island that doesn't announce itself. Small enough to learn slowly, layered enough to resist quick summary.

 The Chamorro are the indigenous people of the Mariana Islands, with a presence spanning approximately 4,000 years.
 Their society was organized along matrilineal clan lines, with a sophisticated material culture that included the latte stone structures — large limestone pillars topped with hemispherical capstones (called tasa) — which served as foundations for elite dwellings and community structures.

 Latte stones are the most visible surviving physical evidence of pre-contact Chamorro civilization on Rota.
-TODO: Document specific Rota latte stone sites with locations, access information, and current preservation status.
 The CNMI Historic Preservation Office maintains records on known sites.
+Visitors interested in accessing latte stone sites should inquire locally — some sites are on private land or require a guide.

 "The latte stones are not ruins in the conventional sense.
 They are evidence of continuity — proof that the Chamorro people were here long before the names on the maps."

-TODO: attribute or removeThe Chamorro language belongs to the Austronesian family and is actively spoken in the CNMI, though use declined significantly during the 20th century under successive foreign administrations.
+Rota Field Guide — Cultural NotesThe Chamorro language belongs to the Austronesian family and is actively spoken in the CNMI, though use declined significantly during the 20th century under successive foreign administrations.
 Revitalization efforts are ongoing.
-On Rota, Chamorro is heard in daily life.
-TODO: Research and document current language use patterns on Rota specifically.
+On Rota, Chamorro is heard in daily life — in homes, at fiestas, and among older generations in particular.

 The Pacific War reached the Marianas in June 1944.
 Saipan fell to American forces after intense combat.
 Tinian followed.
 Rota was surrounded and isolated — not invaded.
 Japanese forces, including several thousand troops, remained on Rota until formal Japanese surrender in September 1945.